SFU-CMPT-201/lecture-notes/12-basic-crypto.md

   ```

     * One key is shared between encryption and decryption.
-    * This assumes that there is a way to shared the secret key in a secure fashion.
+    * This assumes that there is a way to share the secret key in a secure fashion.
     * This was the only type of encryption prior to invention of public-key in 1970's.

 * Public key crypto (or asymmetric key crypto)